jromers/k8s-ol-howto/README.md

 ## Prerequisites

 I run this deployment on a laptop using Vagrant and VirtualBox.
-I follow the standard installation as published on the Oracle Community website: [Use Vagrant and VirtualBox to setup Oracle Container Services for use with Kubernetes] (https://community.oracle.com/docs/DOC-1022800).
+I follow the standard installation as published on the Oracle Community website: [Use Vagrant and VirtualBox to setup Oracle Container Services for use with Kubernetes](https://community.oracle.com/docs/DOC-1022800).

 This how-to will run on every developer platform (Windows, MacOS or Linux).
 But do not hesitate to use this how-to on any virtualization platform (Oracle Linux VMs based on KVM or VMware) or on bare-metal Oracle Linux servers in your datacenter network.